mui/mui-x/docs/data/data-grid/editing/editing.md

 <DataGrid disableIgnoreModificationsIfProcessingProps />
 ```

-In v6, this prop will be enabled by default.
+In v6, this prop will be removed and the editing API will behave, by default, like if it was enabled.
 :::

 ## Persistence